 You’ve got plenty of options for food and drink as there are stalls set up in all the main venues but everything is priced just that wee bit more than you’ll find in the city’s standard bars and food outlets.

 I always grab a bite to eat and have a drink in Rose Street before heading out to the next show, although I have to admit there’s more of an atmosphere in the festival beer gardens (the one in George Square Gardens near Edinburgh University is fab).

-- The humble Scottish boozer is at the very heart of Edinburgh culture and you’ll find over 700 pubs spread out across the city.
-Nearly all of the old working-mans pubs have transformed into trendy bars and craft ale houses in the city centre but there are still plenty of spit-and-sawdust pubs on the outskirts.
+Nearly all the old working-men’s pubs have transformed into trendy bars and craft ale houses in the city centre but there are still plenty of spit-and-sawdust pubs on the outskirts.
 Take my advice and get your beer in the city centre.

 Frequently Asked Questions